Skip to content

 1. Fill out a name for your application.
 We recommend choosing a name similar to your repository’s name.
 The application name cannot be changed once it has been deployed.

 2. Select a region for your application.
-The region you select will be used for all of your app’s environments (production/staging/etc.) and cannot be changed once your Atlas application has been deployed.
+The region you select will be used for all of your app’s environments (production/staging/etc.) and cannot be changed once your application has been deployed.

 3. Click Continue.